octobercms/docs/console-development.md

 Once your class is created you should fill out the `name` and `description` properties of the class, which will be used when displaying your command on the command `list` screen.

-The `fire` method will be called when your command is executed.
+The `handle` method will be called when your command is executed.
 You may place any command logic in this method.

 <a name="defining-arguments"></a>
 ### Defining arguments